Jacobi relations on naturally reductive homogeneous spaces: Jacobi Relations on Riemannian Manifolds

-We recall that a symmetric tensor field $a\,\in\,\Gamma(\,\Sym\,T^*M\,)$ is called a Killing tensor provided it satisfies the partial differential equation $(\nabla_Xa)(\,X\,)\,=\,0$ for all $X$ \cite{HMS}.
+We recall that a symmetric tensor field $a\,\in\,\Gamma(\,\Sym^k\,T^*M\,)$ is called a Killing tensor provided it satisfies the partial differential equation $(\nabla_Xa)(\,X\,)\,=\,0$ for all $X\,\in\,T_pM$ \cite{HMS} (where we see $a_p$ as usual as a polynomial map of degree $k$ on $T_pM$).
 Killing tensors are as well characterized by the property that for every geodesic $\gamma(\,t\,)$ the function $a(t) := a(\dot\gamma(\,t\,))$ is constant.
-Also a Riemannian manifold $(\,M,\,g\,)$ is called a \textsc{g.o.}--space if every geodesic $\gamma(\,t\,)$ is the orbit $\exp(\,t\,X\,)$ of the $1$--parameter group of isometries generated by some Killing vector field $X$ cf. \cite[Chapter 2]{BTV}.
-Clearly the most prominent examples of \textsc{g.o.}--spaces are naturally reductive spaces.
-It is straightforward that \textsc{g.o.}--spaces are homogeneous Riemannian manifolds and that every $\Isom(\,M,\,g\,)_\circ$--invariant symmetric tensor field is Killing.
-Therefore it follows from Remark \ref{re:JR} that also \textsc{g.o.}--spaces satisfy a Jacobi relation whose coefficients are Killing tensors i.e. the coefficients $a_k(\dot \gamma)$ of equation (\ref{eq:JR_original}) are constant in the geodesic parameter.
-However these coefficients and hence the differential equation for $\K_\gamma$ in general will depend on the chosen unit speed geodesic.
+Also a Riemannian manifold $(\,M,\,g\,)$ is called a \textsc{g.o.}--space if every geodesic $\gamma(\,t\,)$ is the orbit of the $1$--parameter group of isometries generated by some Killing vector field, cf. \cite[Chpt.
+2.2]{BTV}.
+Clearly, the most prominent examples of \textsc{g.o.}--spaces are naturally reductive spaces.
+It is straightforward that \textsc{g.o.}--spaces are homogeneous Riemannian manifolds, and that every $\Isom(\,M,\,g\,)_\circ$--invariant symmetric tensor field is Killing.
+Therefore, it follows from Remark \ref{re:JR} that also \textsc{g.o.}--spaces satisfy a Jacobi relation whose coefficients are Killing tensors, i.e., the coefficients $a_k(\dot \gamma(\,t\,))$ of Equation \eqref{eq:JR_original} are constant in the geodesic parameter.
+However, in general these coefficients, and hence the differential equation for $\K_\gamma$, will depend on the chosen unit speed geodesic.
 We will now specify the case where this does not happen.